About Phosphate Fertilizer

 Despite Mosaic’s claim that all phosphate fertilizers are interchangeable—to justify their demand to impose duties on virtually all of them—farmers know that they have specific preferences and needs depending on their soil, crops and other factors.
 Yet one of the most demanded phosphate fertilizers, MAP, has been very difficult to get since duties are blocking major imports of this key product, and TSP, a phosphate fertilizer without nitrogen that many farmers want to apply in the Fall, is not even produced in the United States.

-Following the COVID-19 pandemic and numerous trade wars, already struggling American farmers now face a limited supply of phosphate fertilizer and increased costs as a result of unjust duties imposed on imported phosphate fertilizer.
+Following the COVID-19 pandemic and numerous trade wars, already struggling American farmers now face a limited supply of phosphate fertilizer as a result of unjust duties imposed on imported phosphate fertilizer.

 The Need for Imports